Ever tried removing or loading up a wheelbarrow of concrete?

 - The proper equipment – Skid steer loaders, jack hammers, sledges and of course our 6 wheeled trucks a great compromise between payload and maneuverability.

-- An amazing amount of work ethic – No doubt, concrete removal is so arduous it makes the unseasoned worker want to quit 1/8th of the way to the finish line.
+- An amazing work ethic – No doubt, concrete removal is so arduous it makes the unseasoned slab warrior want to quit 1/8th of the way to the finish line.

 - Large piles of concrete left over from construction or demolition projects.